 Once the DS-2019 is issued, the APC will mail it to you via FedEx.
-You will pay the SEVIS fee (save the receipt for reimbursement) and make a visa appointment at the American Institute in Taiwan (AIT).
+You will pay the SEVIS fee (US $220) and the J-1 visa fee (NT $4,960) and make a visa appointment at the American Institute in Taiwan (AIT).
 The instructions included with the DS-2019 explain how to do this.
 Please note that the AIT has two offices, in Taipei and Kaohsiung.
 You may make a visa appointment at whichever office is most convenient.
 AIT Taipei is located at No. 100, Jinhu Road, Neihu District, Taipei 11461 .

 Health Insurance: The U.S. government requires that you obtain health insurance.
 Garnett-Powers is the company that offers health insurance coverage for international Visiting Graduate Researchers.
 The APC will pay for your health insurance and will provide enrollment information before your arrival.
 For information about the plan and benefits, please visit the Visiting Graduate Researcher Health and Welfare Benefits page.
 Please do not enroll in or pay for health insurance yourself.
 The APC will enroll for you and pay your health insurance charges directly to Garnett-Powers.